Web-learning/Digital-Footprints/readme.md

 ## Building
 Once pushed to the main branch on GitHub, the wiki will automatically build and serve on the live website.

+## Credits
+This resource was forked from ScarlettRobotics/wiki